dwkns/vscode-webc/README.md

 Works by extending the built-in HTML syntax highlighting.

+Doesn't support much right now.
+Suggestions and comments welcome on the Repo.

 ## About WebC

 [WebC](https://github.com/11ty/webc)  is a compiler for Single File Web Components.